Pokey LaFarge Mines His Midwestern Roots, Finds 'Something In The Water'

 GROSS: OK.
 Great, so you know it as a blues song (Laughter).

-LAFARGE: Yeah, but also there's a great singer - actually, I first heard it from Thomas Fraser who's this crazy multi-instrumentalist from the Shetland Islands of Scotland who first heard country music when USO Radio was being broadcast and you could pick up the waves over the Atlantic.
+LAFARGE: Well, yeah, but also there's a great singer - actually, I first heard it from Thomas Fraser, who's this crazy multi-instrumentalist from the Shetland Islands of Scotland, who first heard country music when USO Radio was being broadcast and you could pick up the waves over the Atlantic.
 I recommend anybody checking him out.
 You want to talk about a yodel and a whistle?
 This guy is insane.

 But I'm a sucker for a good melody, a sweet sort of melancholic tune, like I did in that "Let's Get Lost."
-And that - I think I write - writing songs from that vein - it definitely has roots in the past, but I mean - you know, you hear that in today's music in different ways, perhaps not so attached to earlier stuff.
-But, you know, the Beatles were a good representation of that.
-I think the Beatles really - they could write songs that were sweet and melancholic but definitely rooted in sort of that Tin Pan Alley and early pop tunes.
+And that - I think I write - writing songs from that vein - it definitely has roots in the past, but I mean - you know, you hear that in today's music in different ways.

 GROSS: Pokey LaFarge, thank you so much for talking with us and also for performing songs for us.
 It was such a treat.
 Thank you.